pamaph20/CS340-S23-Notes/Day10Notes.md

 ## Testing in Project 1
 - We compared provided program's output to expected output.
-    - Did this by running the program with provided inputs.
+    - We did this by running the program with provided inputs.

 > #### Definition
-> an __oracle__ gives us the right answer to a given input
+> An __oracle__ gives us the right answer to a given input.

 ---